 Elections; absentee voting.
 Provides that persons age 65 or older on the day of an election for which an absentee ballot is requested are entitled to vote absentee.
-12/30/13 Senate: Prefiled and ordered printed; offered 01/08/14 14102016D 12/30/13 Senate: Referred to Committee on Privileges and Elections 01/14/14 Senate: Incorporated by Privileges and Elections (SB16-Miller) (14-Y 0-N) 01/23/14 Senate: Impact statement from DPB (SB129) Notes: City position: support SB 140 Absentee voting; persons 65 years of age or older added to list to vote by absentee ballot, etc. Patron: Barker Summary as introduced:
+This bill was incorporated into SB 16.
+12/30/13 Senate: Referred to Committee on Privileges and Elections 01/14/14 Senate: Incorporated by Privileges and Elections (SB16-Miller) (14-Y 0-N) Notes: City position: support SB 140 Absentee voting; persons 65 years of age or older can vote by absentee ballot, etc. Patron: Barker Summary as introduced:

 Elections; absentee voting by persons 65 years of age or older.
-Adds to the list of persons entitled to vote by absentee ballot those persons who are 65 years of age or older on or before the day of the election for which an absentee ballot is sought.
-The bill requires the application for absentee ballot from such persons to include proof of age in a form specified by the State Board of Elections.
-12/30/13 Senate: Prefiled and ordered printed; offered 01/08/14 14101709D 12/30/13 Senate: Referred to Committee on Privileges and Elections 01/14/14 Senate: Incorporated by Privileges and Elections (SB16-Miller) (14-Y 0-N) 01/23/14 Senate: Impact statement from DPB (SB140) Notes: City position: support SB 157 Payday loans; permitted interest.
+Adds to the list of persons entitled to vote by absentee ballot those persons who are 65 years of age or older.
+This bill was incorporated into SB 16.
+12/30/13 Senate: Referred to Committee on Privileges and Elections 01/14/14 Senate: Incorporated by Privileges and Elections (SB16-Miller) (14-Y 0-N) Notes: City position: support SB 157 Payday loans; permitted interest.

+Patron: Miller

-Patron: Miller Summary as introduced:
+Summary as introduced:

 Payday loans; permitted interest.
 Repeals provisions of the Payday Loan Act that authorize lenders to charge a loan fee or verification fee, thereby limiting permissible charges on payday loans to simple interest at a maximum annual rate of 36 percent.

-12/31/13 Senate: Prefiled and ordered printed; offered 01/08/14 14100257D 12/31/13 Senate: Referred to Committee on Commerce and Labor 01/09/14 Senate: Impact statement from SCC (SB157) 01/17/14 Senate: Assigned C&L sub: Payday Loans Notes: City position: support SB 164 Payday loans; permitted interest.
+12/31/13 Senate: Referred to Committee on Commerce and Labor

+01/17/14 Senate: Assigned C&L sub: Payday Loans

+Notes: City position: support

+SB 164 Payday loans; permitted interest.